Using PPP Money to Hire a Web Developer

 - Bradley Taylor

-The PPP (Payroll Protection Program) was created to keep money flowing to small businesses and their employees while the economy was shut down due to the Corona Virus.
-One of the rules of the PPP is that the person or company receiving it must spend at least 75% of the money on payroll.
-Following the rules of the PPP allow the loan to be fully forgiven at the end of a two month period.
+The PPP (Payroll Protection Program) was created to keep money flowing to small businesses and their employees while the economy is shut down due to the Corona Virus.
+One of the rules of the PPP is that the person or company receiving it must spend at least 75% of the money on payroll (edit: later amended to 65%).
+If the receiver of the loan follows the rules of the PPP loan, the loan can eventually be forgiven 100%.

-For many industries and companies, employees come and they go.
+For many businesses, employees come and go quite often (turnover).
 This is the nature of a free market economy.
-Many of these companies naturally had a lot of questions when it came to how they had to spend the money.
-For instance, ‘did they have to be the same exact employees?’.
-The answer is No. As long as the money went to employees of any kind, the money can be forgiven.
-This means you can hire new employees to replace the old ones with no problem.
+Many of the companies receiving the PPP naturally had a lot of questions when it came to how they could spend the PPP money.
+For instance, a business owner may want to know if the workforce has to be comprised of the same exact individuals throughout the period of time when funds are being used.
+The answer is No. As long as the money goes to employees of any kind, the money can be forgiven.
+This means you can hire new employees to replace ones which have departed with no problem.

 But if you received the EIDL grant or loan, you can put that money to work however you want, including hiring a freelance or independent web developer.